couchbaselabs/couchbase-mobile-tools/BUILDING.md

 # Building the `cblite` tool

 Building, for the most part, should be a fairly painless endeavor.
-There are two scripts at the root of the repo `build.sh` (for Unix) and `build.ps1` for Windows.
-In this day and age shell script can be used on Windows and powershell can be used on Unix but these scripts are platform specific (to avoid annoyances with directory separate chars).
-Each of them has help that you can print, but you must specify a branch of Couchbase Lite Core to use when building.
-The script will automatically fetch the repo and branch for you.
+There are two scripts at the root of the repo: `build.sh` (for Unix) and `build.ps1` for Windows.

+(In this day and age shell scripts can be used on Windows and powershell can be used on Unix, but these scripts are platform specific, to avoid annoyances with directory separate chars).

+The build script will automatically download LiteCore the first time it runs.
+You can configure which branch to download, with a `-b` flag.

+The result will be `build/cblite`, a standalone executable that you can move wherever you like.

 ### Windows